m0n01d/neotenites/src/blog/november62020.md

 ![peg a keg](../images/weekly/pegkeg.jpg)

 Toby’s eye has healed well.
 He had us worried for a few days.
 But he’s fine now.
+The boys are happy to be back at the Bird Sanctuary.
+They like to explore the field around the rv.

 The election happened.
 It was nice to be around friends during the first few tense hours.